-Timeline for Sketch is an interaction design tool, right inside Sketch.
-After crafting your interaction, you can actually share it as a live HTML, embed it in your site, or handoff to development team.
+After crafting your interaction, you can actually share it as a live HTML, embed it in your site, or handoff to the development team.

-To enter the Timeline editor, select the Artboard, and click the Interaction Design button in the plugin panel.
+To enter the Interactions editor, select the Artboard, and click Prototype Tab > Interaction > ‘Create’ button in the plugin panel.

 Create an Action

 In order to add an Action, choose the layer you want to add action from, and then click the little lightning icon.
 In our example, choose the purple round button.

 When the Event menu appears, choose the event On Click.

 In the next step, edit the second state: turn the arrow into the Checkmark sign by rotating the arrows head by 135°, and the arrows line by 45°.

 Using the bottom animation panel, set both animations duration to 3 sec by selecting the corresponding blue bands.